-No minimum effort requirement.
+While no specific minimum effort is required for the EIA program, the time committed should align with the proposed project.
 Special consultative services from individuals may be requested, provided the circumstances are fully described in the application.
 International travel is permitted without prior AHA approval.

-Award Duration: Five years; non-renewable

-Maximum Award Amount: \$400,000
+Award Duration: Five years; non-renewable Maximum Award Amount: \$400,000